July Brings COVID-19 Spikes and Declining American Optimism

 Trust in the brands who manufacture household cleaning, personal care products and food and beverage staples remained steady from last month, when 46 percent said the pandemic had increased their trust in CPG.
 Especially with consumers in the Northeast, trust is on the rise — 52 percent in the region said their trust in CPG is growing.

-As the country looks to celebrate a very different July 4th holiday this weekend, it is with hesitant hope that we will face it as America has faced all its challenges — bravely and head-on.
+The country commemorated a very different July 4th holiday this month, and it is with hesitant hope that we will face this pandemic as America has faced all its challenges — bravely and head-on.

 Published on July 2, 2020